 Reach out to email@example.com to ask any questions you may have before the event.

 You will be able to join the Info Session remotely through phone or computer.
 You do not need your own account to join a Zoom session, simply click the meeting invitation you receive from the interim Assistant Director, and follow the prompts to enter the Zoom Session.
 If you have questions about how to Zoom, visit Evergreen's Zoom Video Conferencing page for directions and helpful tips!

-- Schedule: Full-time beginning in spring or summer (your choice)
+- Schedule: Full-time beginning in spring (summer option TBD)

 - Time to Completion: Four academic quarters

 - Curriculum Focus: Social justice and teaching in context

 Successful applicants know their subjects before they start the Master in Teaching program.

 Learn more about what subjects you can teach and what courses and tests you need to take before applying